-Germs are everywhere, and for those who are particularly concerned about catching a cold or infection, hand sanitizers can seem like the answer.
+If you’re lucky enough to still have hand sanitizer, you’re probably using it constantly.
+Germs are everywhere, and for those who are particularly concerned about catching the coronavirus, hand sanitizers can seem like the answer.
 Just a little squirt, many people think, can protect you from the nasty bugs that are everywhere in our daily life.
-But recently, doctors and scientists have come to realize that hand sanitizers aren’t necessarily the boon we all thought.
+But doctors and scientists have come to realize that hand sanitizers aren’t necessarily the boon we all thought.
 Here’s why you need to worry about hand sanitizers: Using them too much may have dire consequences to our hand microbiome, the “good” bacteria that keep our skin, and our bodies, healthy.
 “There’s no question that use of hand sanitizer—not just overuse, probably any use—will ‘disrupt’ the hand microbiome,” says David Coil, PhD, a microbiologist at the UC Davis Genome Center.
 “The stuff really does kill a lot of microbes.”
 Hand sanitizer could wipe out the good bugs along with the bad; but as research is still ongoing about what constitutes a healthy hand microbiome, it can be hard to determine how much sanitizing is too much.

 In this article, we’re referring to hand sanitizers that use at least 60 percent alcohol to kill germs.
 The Food and Drug Administration has recently updated what ingredients are allowed in hand sanitizers, so really harmful substances, such as triclosan, should no longer be in them.
 Still, the average consumer may want to think twice about hand sanitizers.
 Here are some situations where you might be overusing the products.